raul23/interactive-organizer/README.rst

 When using the menu option `-m <#m-move-to-another-folder>`_, you can provide a custom base folder to the script via the ``-c`` command line option::

- $ interactive_organizer.py ~/test/test_organize/commons-books/uncertain/ -c custom/
+ $ interactive_organizer ~/test/test_organize/commons-books/uncertain/ -c custom/

 .. image:: ./images/custom_menu.png
    :target: ./images/custom_menu.png